 But it doesn't have to be.
 Here is how we went about doing that, how I encouraged my teen to write an essay that got her into each of the colleges that she applied to.

-1. From IEW:
+A. From IEW:

-2. From 7 Sisters Homeschool:
+B. From 7 Sisters Homeschool:

-Guide to Writing a College Application Essay, written by a homeschool college counselor, Vicki Tillman.
+Guide to Writing a College Application Essaywritten by a homeschool college counselor, Vicki Tillman.

 This guide is very frugal and simple-to-use guide to the college essay, which I wish I had had when my daughter was applying to college.